CalanBarnhardt/gift-idea-generator/frontend-gift-idea-generator/README.md

 if you get errors, you likely need to install tailwind although i was able to do it on a second computer without needing to install this

+Backend:
+First run: pip install fastapi uvicorn then cd into the backend folder and run uvicorn main:app --reload This will make it so the frontend can hit the backend!